-We intend to distribute quarterly dividends to our stockholders.
+As a RIC, we intend to distribute quarterly dividends to our stockholders.
 In order to avoid certain excise taxes imposed on RICs, we currently intend to distribute during each calendar year an amount at least equal to the sum of (1) 98% of our ordinary income for the calendar year, (2) 98% of our capital gains in excess of capital losses for the one year period ending on October 31 of the calendar year, and (3) any ordinary income and net capital gains for the preceding year that were not distributed during such year.
 We will not be subject to excise taxes on amounts on which we are required to pay corporate income tax (such as retained net capital gains).
-In order to obtain the tax benefits applicable to RICs, we will be required to distribute to our stockholders with respect to each taxable year at least 90% of our ordinary income and realized net short-term capital gains in excess of realized net long-term capital gains in excess of realized net long-term capital gains in excess of realized net short-term capital losses.

-We generally intend as a RIC to make deemed distributions to our stockholders of any retained net capital gains.
+In order to obtain the tax benefits applicable to RICs, we will be required to distribute to our stockholders with respect to each taxable year at least 90% of our ordinary income and realized net short-term capital gains in excess of realized net long-term capital losses.
+We currently intend to retain for investment realized net long-term capital gains in excess of realized net short-term capital losses.
+We generally intend to make deemed distributions to our stockholders of any retained net capital gains.
 If this happens, you will be treated as if you received an actual distribution of the capital gains we retain and then reinvested the net after-tax proceeds in our common stock.
 You also may be eligible to claim a tax credit (or, in certain circumstances, a tax refund) equal to your allocable share of the tax we paid on the capital gains deemed distributed to you.
 Please refer to "Certain United States Federal Income Tax Considerations" for further information regarding the consequences of our retention of net capital gains.
 We may, in the future, make actual distributions to our stockholders of some or all realized net long-term capital gains in excess of realized net short-term capital losses.
-We can offer no assurance that we will achieve results that will permit the payment of any cash distributions and, if we issue senior securities, we will be prohibited from making distributions if doing so causes us to fail to maintain the asset coverage ratios stipulated by the 1940 Act or if distributions are limited by the terms of any of our borrowings.
-See "Regulation."
+We can offer no assurance that we will achieve results that will permit the payment of any cash distributions and, if we issue senior securities, we will be prohi

-We maintain an "opt-out" dividend reinvestment plan for our common stockholders.
+We maintain an "opt out" dividend reinvestment plan for our common stockholders.
 As a result, if we declare a dividend, cash dividends will be automatically reinvested in additional shares of our common stock unless the stockholder specifically "opts out" of the dividend reinvestment plan and chooses to receive cash dividends.
 See "Dividend Reinvestment Plan."

 Our ability to make distributions will be limited by the asset coverage requirements under the 1940 Act.
-For a more detailed discussion, see "Regulation."